hydrusnetwork/hydrus/docs/database_migration.md

 ## backups { id="finally" }

-If your database now lives in one or more new locations, make sure to update your backup routine to follow them!
+If your database now lives in one or more new locations, make sure to update your backup routine!
+You should be maintaining a copy of everything.
+As your collection grows, you may want to similarly store your db + thumbs on a low-latency SSD USB stick (a nice 3.2 USB drive can sustain 350MB/s write of the db files and 4,000 thumbs/s) but the media files on a big cheap multi-TB regular USB drive.

 ## moving to an SSD { id="to_an_ssd" }